obsoletenerd/Coronagotchi/README.md

 # Coronagotchi

- A small handheld Corona Virus tracker with E-Ink display
+A small handheld Corona Virus / COVID-19 tracker for Australia.

+Runs on an RPi Zero and outputs to a Waveshare E-Ink display.